some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The length of the length field may be 8, 16 or 32 Bit.
+Dynamic length strings shall have a length field of 8, 16, 32 Bit.
+This length is defined by the Interface Specification.

+Note:
 Fixed length strings may be seen as having a 0 Bit length field.

 .. feat_req:: 🎯
     :id: feat_req_someip_581